abhinayydv09/FinPulse/README.md

   finpulse-bot
 ```

-- ```-v ${PWD}:/app``` ensures your database and logs persist locally.
+- `-v ${PWD}:/app` ensures your database and logs persist locally.

 ---

 ## GitHub Actions (Automated Daily Run)
-- The workflow run_daily.yml automatically runs the bot daily at 8 AM IST.
+- The workflow `run_daily.yml` automatically runs the bot daily at 8 AM IST.
-- Downloads the previous feeds.db artifact, runs the bot, and uploads the updated database.
+- Downloads the previous `feeds.db` artifact, runs the bot, and uploads the updated database.
-- Logs are also uploaded as artifacts for debugging.

 ---